530Digital/programming-resources/README.md

-# programming-resources
+# Programming Resources
-Resources to learn how to program
+Resources you can use to learn how to program.